Skip to main content

 Correlation vs. causation: Poverty rate is included as a correlative risk factor based on research.
 It does not imply that poverty causes crime or that impoverished areas are inherently dangerous.

-Scoring model limitations: The weighting system reflects general criminological research priorities but is not validated by an expert panel.
+Scoring model limitations: The weighting system reflects general research priorities but is not validated by an expert panel.
 Different weightings would produce different scores.

 Bias & Fairness